-This year POEMIFY PUBLISHERS INC would be publishing the winners’ manuscript in softcopy for free download to all readers and hardcopies would be sent along with the certificate of award and participation to the authors in their respective place of resident.
-We received a lot number of entries for our poetry chapbook series this year.
-Our judges; Iwu Jeff and Opia-Enwemuche Onyemaechi Maxwell choose the longlist.
+This year, POEMIFY PUBLISHERS will be publishing the winners’ manuscript in softcopy for free download to all readers, and hardcopies will be sent along with the certificate of award and participation to the authors in their respective places of residence.
+We received a large number of entries for our poetry chapbook series this year.
+Our judges; Iwu Jeff and Opia-Enwemuche Onyemaechi Maxwell, chose the longlist.
 The goal of this prize is to give literary support to budding poets who are willing to publish their works.
 We thank you for sharing your thought-provoking works.
 Hearty congratulations to everyone who made the list.
-We hope to see your brilliant works subsequent chapbook prizes.
+We hope to see your brilliant works in subsequent chapbook prizes.

 Opia-Enwemuche Maxwell Onyemaechi is a master storyteller, a poet and a novelist who loves adventure, culture and uphold God.
 His poem, The gods are Angry was listed in the anthology, Footmarks: Poems on One Hundred Years of Nigeria’s Nationhood.
 His poems was also listed in the Anthology, Libations for Nigeria.
 He has written a full-length novel, The Oracle of Isieke which is available on Okadabooks.
 He is a recipient of the maiden edition prize of Festival Poetry Calabar held annually in Calabar.
 He is currently working on a collection of stories.

 Iwu Jeff ( Iwuchukwu Jephta) is an award-winning writer who has written in the three genres of literature – poetry, drama and prose.
 His works have gained homes in different Anthologies and online publication.